Is it Depression or Natural Grief?

 Whether it is the loss of vibrant health through illness or someone to death, grief is woven into the experience.
 The question is; are we comfortable enough to companion this organic process or do we sometimes try to medicate and treat it like something to be fixed or controlled?

-A few weeks ago the palliative doctor prescribed an anti-depressant because her moods have varied since taking the stronger drugs.
+A few weeks ago one of her doctors prescribed an anti-depressant because her moods have varied since taking the stronger drugs.
 At first she was upset, the last thing she wants is another medication thrown into the already varied mix!!!
 So she sat with the question of depression.
 Is she depressed or naturally grieving the changes that come with a dying body which in turn affect all the dimensions of one’s being?
 We had a long talk about it.

 In my former role as Program Director for a hospice society I attended a number of different palliative medical rounds on a weekly basis.
-Sometimes I would gently challenge the doctors and other team members when the topic of grief vs. depression would emerge in dialogue around patient care.
+Sometimes we would discuss the topic of grief vs. depression around patient care.
 They can look very similar in expression.
-The on-going question is do we really need to medicate the varied moods at end of life or find a better way to companion the grief?
+What is the best way to companion the grief?
 Often the challenge for the health professionals is not their level of compassion, but the time needed to provide this extra support and the lack of resources to help with the psycho-social needs of patient and family.
-In some cases medications can be incredibly helpful.
 Sadness is clearly a normal thing when preparing to say good-bye to loved ones and a body is becoming frailer; not functioning in the same way.
 Fear and anxiety are also normal when the patient doesn’t know what to expect next and are vulnerable to extreme pain issues.
 All need extra attention and added TLC.
 Death is on the horizon.

 Dr. Alan Wolfelt runs the Center for Loss in Colorado and is known internationally as an author, bereavement counsellor, and educator.
 Over the years he has taught me a great deal about companioning those during vulnerable times.
 Many who offer services in the end of life field have been influenced by his work and writings.
 I love his philosophy and approach to care!!!